A cat is a natural predator of mice and other small rodents, and they are one of the most common pets. But how effective are they at pest control?

-I mentioned above that we will forget everything we have seen on Tom and Jerry.
-The relationship between Cat and Mouse is not the same!
+I mentioned above that we would forget everything we have seen on Tom and Jerry.
+The relationship between cat and mouse is not the same!

-When writing this post, I thought it would be an excellent idea to take a look to discuss the specific skills that a Cat has to help keep your property Mouse free.
-I wanted to take a look at what drives a Cat, and what they enjoy doing.
-Then we will know whether or not a Cat is good for keeping Mice away.
+When writing this post, I thought it would be an excellent idea to take a look to discuss the specific skills that a cat has to help keep your property mouse-free.

 Cats Are Hunters

 Cats are cunning, quiet, and they hunt alone.
-They are a hunting machine!
+They are a hunting, rodent control machine!

 Cats Are Territorial

-Cat’s are extremely territorial and will mark their area with their own scent to warm off other Cats and other animals.
+Cats are incredibly territorial and will mark their area with their scent to warn off other cats and animals.

-Mice will pick up on this scent and will know that they are entering a Cats territory.
-This alone will force Mice to find somewhere else to be and will help to keep Mice away.
+Mice will pick up on this scent and know they are entering a cat’s territory.
+This alone will force mice to find somewhere else to be and will help to keep mice away.

 Cats Love To Play

-Cat’s love to play with anything that moves erratically, it is extremely important for them to hone their hunting skills.
+Cats love to play with anything that moves erratically.
+They need to hone their hunting skills.